Tmpecho/pacont/README.md

 - Output the contents of each file.
 - Accept multiple directories and files as input, concatenating their contents with a separator.
 - Control maximum recursion depth.
+- Include error messages in the output for files that cannot be read.

 ## Installation